 Can a new employee start above step 1 of a GS pay grade?

-New hires typically start at step 1 of the GS pay grade that he/she was hired into.
+New hires typically start at step 1 of the GS pay grade that he/she was hired into within the federal government.
 However, there are exceptions and the applicant can request a higher salary before accepting the position.

 You MUST request the increase prior to officially accepting the position.
 The majority of new hires are unaware that agencies have the authority to offer pay comparability for many positions.
 If you were earning higher pay at your previous civilian job, and your pay was within the General Schedule pay grade that you were hired into, request that the agency match your salary.
 Agencies have authority to increase pay up to step 4 or 5 to match your previous salary.
 If you were earning above that figure the agency’s headquarters office in Washington DC would have to approve the request.